BehindTheMusicTree/audiometa/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this project.

+When submitting issues or pull requests, please use the provided templates:

+- **Bug Reports**: Use the bug report template when opening an issue
+- **Feature Requests**: Use the feature request template for new ideas
+- **Pull Requests**: The PR template will guide you through the submission process

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.